 In other words, there are many different ways in which you can leverage your expertise.
 The challenge for the modern trainer is to discover which ways to do this best, and then learn how technology can do the rest.
 Figure out this recipe, and you'll not only reach a wider audience but provide a better training experience.

-Still not convinced?
-We highly recommend you check out our new eBook on blended learning, which was the basis for this article.
+- We highly recommend you check out our eBook on blended learning, which was the basis for this article.
 You can download the eBook right now for free.